Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

-\myparagraph{Rotation equivariance.} Given a trained Spherical CNN, we consider the test data rotated by $45$ degree, $90$ degree and $135$ degree, respectively.
-Fig. \ref{3Dchairrotation} displays the resulting spherical signals under three rotations.
-We compute the output of the Spherical CNN on the original and rotated test sets.
-We show in Table \ref{table:rotationEquivariance} the resulting classification accuracy, and note that it remains the same, evidence that the Spherical CNN is rotation equivariant.
-We also show the relative root mean squared error (RMSE) between the features at the output of the Spherical CNN when applied to the original signal and the rotated signal.
-We see that it is virtually the same output, as expected.
+\myparagraph{Rotation equivariance.} Given a trained Spherical CNN, we consider the testing data perturbed by $45$ degree, $90$ degree and $135$ degree rotation operations, respectively.
+Fig. \ref{3Dchairrotation} displays the resulting spherical signals under three rotations, and Table \ref{table:rotationEquivariance} shows the classification accuracies over the original and rotated testing data.
+We see that the classification accuracies remain the same, evidencing that the Spherical CNN is rotation equivariant.
+We also show the root mean squared error (RMSE) between output features of the Spherical CNN when applied to the original signal and the rotated signal.
+The results indicate that they are virtually the same output features, as expected in theory.

-\myparagraph{Diffeomorphism types.} We now test the change in the output of a Spherical CNN when the input signals are subject to four different types of diffeomoprhisms.
-Namely, we carry out local rotations along the latitude, indicating different orders of perturbation severity.
-For type $1$, we rotate every other sampled point at each latitude with a random degree drawn form the interval $[-3, 3]$, where we assume the clockwise direction as the positive direction.
-Type $2$ rotates every other sampled point with a random degree drawn from the interval $[-6, 6]$.
-Type $3$ considers rotations of each sampled point with a random degree drawn from the interval $[-3, 3]$.
-Finally, type $4$ perturbs blocks of $3$ samples at each latitude separately, rotating the second point to the third point and interpolating the values of the remaining sampled points, where the maximal degree change is then approximately $6$ degrees.
-Fig. \ref{3Dchairdiffeomorphism} shows examples of perturbed spherical signals that are associated to the aforementioned four types of rotation diffeomorphisms.
+\myparagraph{Diffeomorphism perturbations.} We now test the output change of the Spherical CNN when the input signal is subject to four types of diffeomoprhism perturbations.
+Namely, we carry out different local rotations along the latitude, indicating different perturbation severity.
+For type $1$, we rotate every other sampled point at each latitude with a random degree drawn form $[-3, 3]$, where we assume the clockwise direction as the positive direction.
+Type $2$ rotates every other sampled point with a random degree drawn from $[-6, 6]$.
+Type $3$ considers the local rotation at each sampled point with a random degree drawn from $[-3, 3]$.
+Finally, type $4$ perturbs blocks of $3$ samples at each latitude separately, rotating the second point to the third point and interpolating the values of the remaining sampled point, where the maximal degree change is approximately $6$ degrees.
+Fig. \ref{3Dchairdiffeomorphism} displays perturbed spherical signals that are associated to these four types of diffeomorphism perturbations.